 - Therapist team consultation group

 Solstice Residential Treatment Center can help

-Solstice Residential Treatment Center is a program for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+Solstice Residential Treatment Center is a program for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
 This program provides three types of therapy: individual, group, and family therapy.
-This program is dedicated to teaching young women how to incorporate healthy habits into their lives.
+This program is dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and healthy.
 We can help your family today!

 Contact us at 866-278-3345